 - You are my Little Bird by Elizabeth Mitchell

 - Carnival of the Animals: A Parade of Kids’ Classics

 Grown-up Music for Kids

 As a toddler, my son loved the song Cecilia by Simon and Garfunkel.
 My 10-month-old currently grooves to Santana’s Oye Como Va.
 While there is some wonderful children’s music out there, we don’t limit ourselves!
 Share your old favorites and explore new “grown-up” music with your kids.

-Calming Music Activities for Kids
+Calming Music Activities for Preschoolers

 Music can soothe both you and your child in moments of stress.
 Use these music and movement activities when you need a moment of calm connection.

 Curl up on the couch with your child and listen to music.
 Don’t say a word – just listen and enjoy!